wpfleger96/Calculator/README.md

  * Commit often using <code>git commit</code>.

- * Push your branches to GitHub often using <code>git push remote branch-name-here</code>.
+ * Push your branches to GitHub often using <code>git push remote origin</code>.
+   You will need to follow the GitHub handout linked below in order for this to work correctly.

  * When working alone, use your own _personal_ branch, committing often.
 When you get back together with your partner, merge both personal branches into